Max6453/Max6453/README.md

 <h1>Hi there 👋 I'm Max!</h1>

 I'm a web developer and freelancer eager to collaborate and building high quality websites and applications.
-My goals are to connect 2 things i love the most - motorsport and technology.
+My goal is to connect 2 things i love the most - motorsport and technology.

 💻 Tech I use
 Languages : [JavaScript, Typescript, Python, SQL]